Nihilus13/Pixabay-search/README.md

 ### Data

-Main business logic lives in the `data` module. `Data` is responsible for downloading data from `Repository` and combine them with network status.
+Main business logic lives in the `data` module. `Data` is responsible for downloading data from `PixabayRepository` and combine them with network status.
-`Repository` is implemented with two data sources.
+`PixabayRepository` is implemented with two data sources.
 In memory cache and remote, for fetching data from network.
-Remote data source is responsible for work with `ApiService` - Retrofit interface to define network calls.
+Remote data source is responsible for work with `SearchService` - Retrofit interface to define network calls.

 ### Coroutines

-Coroutines is used to perform simple api calls defined in through `Repository`.
+Coroutines is used to perform simple api calls defined in through `PixabayRepository`.

 ### View

+Thanks to Android Data Binding mechanism `Activity` or `Fragment` acts as a Dummy View.
+It does not contain any presentation or render logic. `View` is only responsible for getting an instance of `ViewState` and render it in `Render` classes.
+List of images is implement with usage of adapter delegate pattern.

 ### ViewModel